OpenNebula/docs/source/administration/users_and_groups/accounting.rst

 The oneacct command shows individual Virtual Machine history records.
 This means that for a single VM you may get several accounting entries, one for each migration or stop/suspend action.

 Each entry contains the complete information of the Virtual Machine, including the Virtual Machine monitoring information.
-By default, only network consumption is reported, see the :ref:`Tuning & Extending <#tuning_extending>` section for more information.
+By default, only network consumption is reported, see the `Tuning & Extending <#tuning-extending>`__ section for more information.

 When the results are filtered with the ``-s`` and/or ``-e`` options, all the history records that were active during that time interval are shown, but they may start or end outside that interval.